Kotlin/anko/README.md

 layout.addView(button)
 ```

-Here comes DSL.
+Here the DSL comes.
 It is easy to read, easy to write and there're actually no runtime overhead.
 Just try it!

 ### Why not Scaloid?